-Checking out amazing Christmas light displays (or more than one!) is a popular tradition for many Seattle-area residents.
+Checking out cool Christmas light displays (or more than one!) is a popular tradition for many Seattle-area residents.
 No matter where you live in the Puget Sound region, there is a professional light display somewhere near you.
-From neighborhood shows like Candy Cane Lane to professional set up at Woodland Park Zoo and Bellevue Botanical Garden, Seattle goes all out for the holidays.
-Even better, because we have so many different displays in the area, you can customize your experience to what you want...or the weather.
-Want to stay in your car?
-You can do that.
-Want to stroll at your own pace with a cup of hot chocolate?
-You can do that too.
+From neighborhood shows like Candy Cane Lane to professional setups at the Tacoma zoo and Bellevue Botanical Garden, Seattle goes all out for the holidays.

 Candy Cane Lane

 Candy Cane Lane is in Seattle’s Ravenna neighborhood and is unique as far as Christmas light displays go.
 It is also free because rather than a zoo or botanical garden or Seattle Center, Candy Cane Lane is a series of homes on NE Park Road (although a canned food donation is suggested).
 Every year, these homes deck themselves out for the holidays.
 The result?
 A neighborhood with a magical holiday atmosphere sure to be a hit with kids, but also beautiful and impressive enough to delight adults.